stashh-labs/stashh-docs/docs/concepts/collection.md

 # Collection

-A collection is a container that groups related NFTs together into a single place.
+A collection is a container that groups related sNFTs together into a single place.

 ## Usage